legumeinfo/datastore-specifications/PROTOCOLS/README.md

 Note that the metadata files are in yml format.
 See a basic description: https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html We use just a few of the yml features - basically, ...
-  - Start the file with three dashes.
+  - Start the yaml document with three dashes.
+(A file may contain multiple yml documents, each marked with the leading `---`).
   - Use the "key : value pattern", for records with a single element - or the list form, in which all members of a list are lines beginning at the same indentation level starting with a "- " (a dash and a space).

 Fill out the correspondence MANIFEST file, giving correspondence with prior filenames: